Poisson geometry, monoidal Fukaya categories, and commutative Floer cohomology rings: Fukaya categories, functors, and monoidal structures

+\begin{rmk} In order for $\cD \overline{E}$ to really be the dual of $E$, these evaluation and coevaluation maps should satisfy compatibility relations, essentially saying that there are isomorphisms $\Homtwo(E,E) \cong \Homtwo(\cO, E\otimes \cD\overline{E})$.
+When this holds, $\cG$ then carries the structure of a \emph{rigid monoidal category}.
+Since we shall not use this property, we shall defer this question. \end{rmk}

-In light of the foregoing discussion, we now have the following enhancement of Proposition \ref{prop:everything-lagrangian}: \begin{prop} Let $(G,M,s,t,e,i,m,\omega)$ be a symplectic groupoid.
-Then $G$ is a $\ast$-monoid object in the $1$-category of symplectic manifolds and Lagrangian correspondences.
-Assuming that the geometric composition problem has a good solution for $G$, $G$ can be made into a $\ast$-monoid object in the $2$-category $\Sympcat$, and hence $\cF(G)$ admits monoidal structure $(\otimes, \cO)$ and $\op$-equivalence $\cD : \cF(G) \to \cF(G)^{\op}$ as in Proposition \ref{prop:monoid-to-monoidal}. \end{prop}
+In light of the foregoing discussion, we now have the following enhancement of Theorem \ref{thm:monoid-main}: \begin{prop} Let $(G,M,s,t,e,i,m,\omega)$ be a symplectic groupoid.
+Then $G$ is a monoid-with-duality object in the Weinstein category $\Symp$ of symplectic manifolds and Lagrangian correspondences.
+Assuming a good solution the composition problem for $S = \{G^{\times n}\mid n \geq 0\}$, $G$ can be made into a monoid-with-duality object in the $2$-category $\Sympcat$, and hence the cohomology-level Fukaya category $H^{0}(\cF(G))$ admits a monoidal structure $(\otimes, \cO)$ and $\op$-equivalence $\cD : H^{0}(\cF(G)) \to H^{0}(\cF(G))^{\op}$ as in Proposition \ref{prop:monoid-to-monoidal}. \end{prop}

-\begin{rmk} Even in cases where geometric composition is not possible, it may nevertheless happen that $\Mod \cF(G)$ admits a monoidal structure even though $\cF(G)$ does not.
-An example of this phenomenon is furnished by the wrapped Fukaya category of a cotangent bundle $T^{*}M$ regarded as a symplectic groupoid over $M$ (see section \ref{sec:cotangent} below). \end{rmk}

-As mention above, Propositions \ref{prop:monoid-to-monoidal} and \ref{prop:groupoid-to-monoidal} do not capture the full extent of the group-like structure on $G$ and $\cF(G)$.
-This is because we have not yet used the the equations